RavenSystem/mgos32toHAA/README.md

 :warning: **This is a third-party experimental project, without any relation with Shelly or Alterco.
 If you decide to try it, [all is under your responsability](https://github.com/RavenSystem/mgos32toHAA/blob/main/LICENSE)**

+:warning: Support for Shelly Gen4 devices is currently very experimental.

 #### [Source Code](https://github.com/RavenSystem/esp-homekit-devices/tree/master/HAA/HAA_mgos32_Installer)

 ## Pre-requisites